This post was originally published in April 2015 and was updated in April 2018

 The King Parrots are another highlight, who are a vibrant bunch due to their crimson and purple feathers.
 They’ve become rather domesticated due to the number of people who come armed with bird seed, knowing the parrots will eat right out of their hand.
 There’s no doubt it makes for great photos for those who can convince the birds to hop up on their shoulders, and it’s quite comical to watch the parrots strut around soaking up the attention.

-Next up is Great Otway National Park, where the vast ocean views give way to a rainforest landscape.
+Next up on the Great Ocean Road trip is Great Otway National Park, where the vast ocean views give way to a rainforest landscape.
 Flourishing foliage creates a curtain along the roadway, concealing the koalas clinging to the tall trees.
 Being more inland it’s the one spot along the GOR where you can’t actually see the water, and instead will have to be content with catching a glimpse of the farms that dot the landscape.
 However, Otway is home to one major landmark: the Cape Otway Lightstation.

 Hailed as “Australia’s most significant lighthouse,” its bright-white façade is a stunning contrast to the bright-blue sky above and perfectly manicured green grass below.
 Visitors are welcome to climb up the narrow, winding staircase to get up to the top, where they’re rewarded with fantastic views of huge waves crashing against the coastline.
 But beware, it can be quite windy!